nomics-crypto/nomics-platform/doc/cryptocurrency-api-exchange-integration.md

 - `bid` **Optional** open price of the asset in the quote currency as a string parseable to a positive number

 Tickers are expected to include the most current data for a given market.

-## `/trades-by-timestamp` - Historical Executed Trades Paged by Timestamp - **Discouraged**

-The `/trades-by-timestamp` endpoint is nearly identical to the `/trades` endpoint.
-The core difference is that the `since` parameter is an RFC3339 timestamp instead of an ID.
-Otherwise, the parameters and response are the same.

-This endpoint is provided to maximum compatibility with exchanges that can't paginate trades based on ID.
-It is inferior to paging by ID because in extremely high volume instances there may be more trades executed at the same timestamp than fit on a single page, causing a gap in trade data.
-If possible, `/trades` should be used instead.

-### Parameters

-* `market` **Required** A market ID from the `/markets` endpoint
-* `since` A timestamp from a previous `/trades-by-timestamp` response in RFC3339 format.
-If none is provided, the oldest trades should be returned

-### Response

-Same as `/trades`.